paramaggarwal/sharp-knives-pgw/README.md

 Here's the setup procedure:

+1. Checkout the latest copy of the cloned repo.
+This is important.
 1. Install the latest [Vagrant][vagrant].
 The version is 2.2.x as of writing this.
 1. Install the latest [DataGrip][datagrip].
 The version is 2018.3.x as of writing this.
 1. Install the latest [pgcli][pgcli] on `host` box.
 The version is 2.1.x as of writing this.
 In effect, pgcli is installed 2 times.
 Once on `host` box by you, and once on `guest` box, by vagrant during provisioning.